deoxyribose/deoxyribose.github.io/_posts/2022-6-21-neuro-symbolic.md

 The end result is a piecewise function - in the case where the activation function is the ReLU, it's a piecewise linear function.

 Conclusion: NNs generalize by [similarity-based abstraction](https://www.youtube.com/watch?v=3Nxe7J07TQY).

+#### Never attribute to high-level abilities that which can be adequately explained by shortcut learning.

 #### Implications of the scaling hypothesis